What is in this leaflet

 Your doctor may have prescribed this medicine for another reason.
 Ask your doctor if you have any questions about why FAVIC has been prescribed for you.

-Do not use FAVIC if you are allergic medical conditions:
+Do not take FAVIC if you are allergic to medicines containing:

 - Famciclovir, the active ingredient